 If your business is not in the above industries and you hire on a contract basis, you should ask WCB to determine the person’s status.

-Generally, if the person you hire employs workers over the annual minimum earnings level of $24,060 in 2018, or works primarily within their own business establishment, that individual will not be considered your worker.
+As explained in Coverage for Contract Workers, generally, if the person you hire employs workers over the annual minimum earnings level of $25,290 in 2020, or works primarily within their own business establishment, that individual will not be considered your worker.
 If these criteria are not met, the person must pass the Independent Business Test.
 WCB considers many factors, including whether or not the person:

 When the person does not pass the Independent Business Test, WCB deems him or her your worker regardless of your industry.

 If someone is deemed your worker, you must include the labour portion of the contract with your company’s payroll.
+Read the FAQs.
 Deductions from earnings to offset WCB premiums are prohibited.
 Any WCB claims by your deemed worker will be assigned to your firm’s claim experience.